awanish285/awanish285.github.io/README.md

 2) It is an undo type command.
 However, it is not a traditional undo alternative.

 #Git Reset
-In Git, the term reset stands for undoing changes.
+1) In Git, the term reset stands for undoing changes.
 The git reset command is used to reset the changes.
-The git reset command has three core forms of invocation.
+2) The git reset command has three core forms of invocation.
 These forms are as follows.

-Soft
+a) Soft
-Mixed
+b) Mixed
-Hard
+c) Hard
 #Git Ignore
-In Git, the term ignore used to specify intentionally untracked files that Git should ignore.
-It doesn't affect the Files that already tracked by Git.
+1) In Git, the term ignore used to specify intentionally untracked files that Git should ignore.
+2) It doesn't affect the Files that already tracked by Git.
 ==================================================================================================================================================================================================================